thinkcompany/think_dev-standards/development-standards/css.md

 * CSS3 selectors and rules (i.e. text-shadow or border-radius)
 * vendor-specific prefixes for new CSS features (i.e. –moz, -webkit, or -ms)

 Syntax or parsing errors are not acceptable and must be fixed.
-Lint warnings should be reviewed to ensure poor programming practices are avoided.
+Review all link warnings to ensure poor programming practices are avoided.

 ### Approved Properties